6 Facts about the Safety and Efficacy of Buspirone and Pregnancy

 The National Center for Biotechnology Information states that maternal doses of Buspirone up to 45 mg daily can produce low levels in milk.
 Still, there is limited information on Buspirone and pregnancy and its impact on newborns.

-Data about long-term Buspirone use while breastfeeding or using smaller doses, like Buspar 10mg, is also unavailable.
-Based on this, it is recommended that patients and doctors consider using other drugs, especially while breastfeeding newborns, infants with low birth weight or a prematurely born child.
+Data about Buspar and breastfeeding or the use of smaller doses (e.g., Buspar 10mg) while pregnant or breastfeeding is also unavailable.
+Based on this, it is recommended that patients and doctors consider using other drugs, especially while breastfeeding newborns, infants with low birth weight, or prematurely born children.

 4. Use Duration of Buspirone and Pregnancy